 Helping local communities become better, brighter and stronger

-Ardonagh Community Trust is the registered charity from which The Ardonagh Group implements its targeted, community-focused charitable activities.
+Ardonagh Community Trust is the registered charity from which The Ardonagh Group supports targeted, community-focused charitable activities.

-As the largest independent insurance broking group in the UK, Ardonagh is home to a large portfolio of brands focused firmly on looking out for clients and their insurance and risk management needs.
-Our footprint of 100 offices and diverse set of companies means our 7,000-strong team of colleagues are uniquely wired into communities across the UK and Ireland.
+As one of the world’s leading independent brokers, The Ardonagh Group is a meeting point for best-in-class entrepreneurial and specialist brands.
+Our global footprint of 100+ offices and diverse set of companies means our 9,000+ strong team of colleagues are uniquely wired into communities around the world.

-ACT, as its affectionately known, gives all employees and local offices across The Ardonagh Group avenues to make a tangible impact on causes close to their heart through quarterly grants, match funding and volunteering.
-To date the Trust has donated over £500,000 to charities across the UK and Ireland.
+ACT, as the trust is affectionately known, gives all employees and local offices across Ardonagh opportunities to make a tangible impact on causes close to their heart through a quarterly Community Grant programme, match funding and volunteering.
+To date the trust has donated over £1.5 million to charities in local communities that matter to our colleagues.

-Ardonagh Community Trust takes the amazing local efforts of Ardonagh employees and aims to amplify their impact through four inclusive and accessible pillars:
+Ardonagh Community Trust takes the amazing local efforts of Ardonagh colleagues and aims to amplify their impact through four inclusive and accessible pillars:

-Over the last four years, ACT is proud to have supported more than 80 incredible projects that have made a huge impact on local communities and special causes thanks to passion of Ardonagh’s employees.
+Since 2017, ACT is proud to have supported more than 100 incredible projects through our grants, which have made a huge impact on local communities and special causes thanks to passion of Ardonagh’s colleagues.
 Here are just a few.